redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a GET request to each endpoint.
 These endpoints render HTML pages listing the respective authors.

+#### Why the API endpoint should or should not be used
+ - Use these endpoints when you need a to see details of all followers.
+ - Do not use these endpoints if you need raw JSON data.

 #### Example:
 Request: GET http://127.0.0.1:8000/profile/followers/